-Welcome to desert spirit's fire! blogging (web-logging) for over a decade, since 16 July 2002, since back in the days starting a blog was *the* thing to do—as also seems to be the current case.
+Welcome to desert spirit's fire! blogging (web-logging) for close to two decades, since 16 July 2002, since back in the days starting a blog was *the* thing to do—as also seems to be the current case.

-My life's in beta—living baptized, bringing a vision of the New Creation, shattering stereotypes, scattering ideas.
-I'm a theologian, an artist-illustrator-designer, and a performing musician: "theology is my worldview; designing for the desert is what I do."
-I love the desert, the beach, the city, the world, the liturgy, the sacraments and the church.
+My life's in beta—living baptized, imagining the New Creation, shattering stereotypes, scattering ideas.
+I'm a theologian, an artist-illustrator-designer, and a performing musician.
+I love the desert, the beach, the city, the world, the liturgy, the sacraments, and the church.

-In random order and among other things I've been a library page, au pair, line chef, house cleaner, property manager, church musician, graphic designer, youth director, summer program director, tennis teacher, Christian Education resource person, substitute public school teacher, community organizer, production artist, voice studio accompanist, guest organist, vacation bible school director, recreation therapist, quality control clerk, blue ribbon winner, associate pastor, art teacher, hospitality chairperson, recital accompanist, workshop leader, neighborhood watch chairperson, solo recitalist, small group leader, video camera operator, additional organist, phone solicitor, youth worker, designated mission developer, and forever student.
-I'm an extrovert in the popular sense, an ENFP in the Kiersey-Myers-Briggs sense and even an introvert in some remote sense.
+In random order and among other things I've been a library page, au pair, line chef, house cleaner, property manager, church musician, graphic designer, youth director, summer program director, tennis teacher, curriculum developer, substitute public school teacher, community organizer, production artist, voice studio accompanist, guest organist, vacation bible school director, recreation therapist, bible study leader, quality control clerk, blue ribbon winner, associate pastor, art teacher, hospitality chairperson, recital accompanist, workshop leader, stockbroker's assistant, neighborhood watch chairperson, solo recitalist, small group leader, video camera operator, pet-sitter, additional organist, phone solicitor, youth worker, mission developer, and forever student.

 - organ and piano performance at Boston University